The following by-laws are in accordance with the International Honor Society of American Community and Junior Colleges.

 Section 5 Alumni Members.

-Alumni members shall be former members of the Society who terminated their active membership in good standing, with a minimum of one year’s enrollment in Essex County College work.
+Alumni members shall be former members of the Society who terminated their active membership in good standing.
 Alumni members shall be entitled to all the privileges of members except the right to vote or hold office.

 Section 6.
 Honorary Membership.

 Honorary membership in the chapter may be granted to men and women who have rendered distinguished service in the community and the college.
-All honorary members hall be privileged to wear the regular PHI THETA KAPPA key, and shall possess all membership privileges except that of voting and holding office Any member of the chapter may nominate an honorary member and the chapter shall vote on the nomination at a regular or special meeting.
+All honorary members shall be privileged to wear the regular PHI THETA KAPPA key, and shall possess all membership privileges except that of voting and holding office.
+Members of the chapter shall vote on the nomination at a regular or special meeting.
 A two-thirds (2/3) vote in quorum shall be required for the appointment of an honorary member.

 Section 7.
 Change of Residence.